Wear It logo

 Hunting is also allowed.
 There are Canadian geese, mallard ducks, ring-necked pheasants, Hungarian partridge and the white-tailed deer in which you are able to hunt.
 Be sure to check with the Minnesota Department of Natural Resources for restrictions and regulations regarding public hunting.

-Lac Qui Parle brochure
+Lac qui Parle brochure

 Dam Specifications